intervene-EU-H2020/synthetic_data/preprocessing/README.md

-# Pre-processing
+# Data pre-processing

-The pre-processing scripts prepare the raw data files to be used as input by the pipeline to generate synthetic datasets.
+The pre-processing scripts prepare the training data for generating synthetic datasets.
+There are options of using the provided 1000 Genomes dataset or pre-processing your own training dataset.

-## Standard (default) pre-processing
+## Standard pre-processing (default)

-The data pre-processing procedure is rather time-consuming, so for users who want to quickly generate synthetic datasets, we provide an already pre-processed dataset:

-- Based on 1000 Genomes dataset downloaded from http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000G_2504_high_coverage/working/20201028_3202_phased/
-- Filtered to retain the variants listed in the files located at `data/external/variant_lists`.
-Please note that the synthetic dataset will contain the same set of variants as the pre-processed input dataset
+Use this option if you want to jump straight into generating synthetic datasets without having to run pre-processing yourself.
+The Docker container automatically downloads data that we've already pre-processed for use in the synthetic data algorithm.
+Based on the 1000 Genomes dataset, the data has been filtered to retain only the HapMap variants.
+Please note that synthetic datasets contain the same set of variants as the pre-processed training dataset.

-### Usage
+### How this data was created

-Download the raw datasets by running
+Raw datasets are downloaded by running
 ```
 preprocessing/data_download.sh data/inputs/raw
 ```
 This downloads the data to the `data/inputs/raw` directory.

-Configure the `config.yml` file and run the preprocessing pipeline
+The preprocessing pipeline is run using

 ```
 julia run_program.jl --config config.yml --preprocessing
 ```
+Note that setting `chromosome` to `all` in the `config.yml` will run the code for each chromosome sequentially.
+Alternatively you can run the preprocessing pipeline separately for each chromosome on different compute nodes.

 ## Custom pre-processing

-There may be cases where you want to use your own input dataset.
-In this case, you can either pre-process your input dataset using the pipeline we provide or do the pre-processing yourself.
+Use this option if you want to use your own training dataset.
+You will need to edit the `filepaths` section of `config.yml`.
+In particular, the pre-processing pipeline requires the following files as input:

-### If using the provided pipeline:
-- See the `config.yml` file for inputs that need to be specified
-    - The program expects the genotype data input to be phased genotype data in VCF format, following the convention of encoding the phased genotype as allele values separated by the "|" character
+- `vcf_input_raw`: Genotype data given in phased VCF format (following the convention of encoding the phased genotype as allele values separated by the "|" character)
-    - Provide a variant list specifying which variants to retain in the data
+- `variant_list`: `.txt` file giving a list of variants (one variant per line, no header) to retain during pre-processing.
+This corresponds to the variants that will be included in the synthetic dataset
-    - Genetic distance maps can be downloaded using the `preprocessing/data_download.sh` script
+- `genetic_mapfile`: Genetic distance maps of basepair to centimorgan distances.
+Columns are variant id, basepair distance, centimorgan distance (no headers)
+- `popfile_raw`: A population file similar to https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000G_2504_high_coverage/20130606_g1k_3202_samples_ped_population.txt

+Note that for all of the above inputs, except `popfile_raw`, you will need to provide *one file for each chromosome*.
+In the `config.yml` file this is specified by using the `{chromosome}` wildcard in the filepath name.

+Please see examples of how these inputs should be formatted by viewing the default dataset provided.

-- Run the preprocessing pipeline using
+After updating the `config.yml` you can run the preprocessing pipeline using
 ```
 julia run_program.jl --config config.yml --preprocessing
 ```

-### If pre-processing the data yourself

-You will need to create the following files:
-- Haplotype matrix files: the `convert_vcf_to_hap()` function from `preprocessing/utils.jl` shows how to convert a (phased) VCF file to the haplotype matrix input required by the synthetic data algorithm
-- Genetic distance files: specifying conversion from basepair to centimorgan distances
-- Metadata files: information about the genetic variants, to be stored with the synthetic dataset

-There should be one set of inputs for each chromosome.
-Please see examples of the expected input data formats in the `data/inputs/processed` directory